aarontran/snr-filaments/agenda.md

 How do you rule out magnetic damping, exactly?
 Looking at Figure 4, with ab = 0.05 rs, it seems like that would give you a decent size mE.
 How did Sean get the numbers that he did (i.e. that mE must be order -0.1 for damping)?
+Discussion w/ brian on Friday - maybe Sean did it, maybe from old paper?

 Question: is mu restricted to fall within `[0, 2]` (as is suggested by the turbulence - mu relation given in Sean's paper?).